The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Golf cart battery watering is the maintenance task with the highest impact per minute invested.
 The procedure takes five minutes monthly.
 The materials cost pennies per fill.
 And the difference in battery lifespan between a properly watered pack and a neglected one is measured in years and hundreds of dollars.

 Everything else in battery maintenance — equalization, terminal cleaning, load testing — matters.
 But none of it compensates for watering with the wrong water or at the wrong time.
 The water chemistry is the foundation.
-Get it right from the first fill, and the rest of the maintenance programme delivers its full benefit.
+Get it right from the first fill, and the rest of the maintenance program delivers its full benefit.